Back

 Application Deadlines and Requirements

-• Pending sufficient funding availability, Fall Plant Grant applications will be accepted from 7/1 - 9/15/24
+• Pending sufficient funding availability, fall Plant Grant applications will be accepted from 7/1/25 - 9/15/25

 • All plants must be picked up within 30 days of grant approval.
-Plants not picked up will be returned to inventory and applicants will be required to wait 1 year before reapplying.
+Plants not picked up will be returned to inventory, and applicants must wait 1 year before reapplying.

 Grantee Requirements

-Grantees must sign a grant agreement with the Preserve agreeing to certain conditions, including the maintenance of the project area after completion, willingness to install a project sign (provided by the Preserve pending a review of the completed project), educating the public on the nature of the project, and submitting a report on the project with photographs within a year.
+Grantees must sign a grant agreement with the Preserve agreeing to certain conditions, including the maintenance of the project area after completion, willingness to install a project sign (provided by the Preserve), educating the public on the nature of the project, and submitting a report on the project with before and after photographs.